omonimus1/blog-jade-rubick/content/posts/2021-02-06--demo-driven-development/index.md

 ### Start with demos

-The first thing to do, if you haven’t done it already, is to introduce weekly demos.
+The first thing to do, if you haven’t done it already, is to introduce weekly or biweekly demos (I'll use weekly during this post, but you can substitute biweekly if that makes more sense for you).
+You can structure them many different ways, but to start with:

-There are a lot of ways to structure these demos, but here is a good place to start:
+* Have each team demo their work every week.

-*   Ask each team to demo their work once a week.
-Rotate the person doing the demo, and have them demo the work for the team.
+* Rotate the person doing the demo, and have them demo the work for the team.
 This helps ensure that everyone gets recognized for the team’s work, and gives engineers practice with the valuable skill of showing their work.
-*   Synchronous or asynchronous demos.
-A few years ago, Bjorn Freeman-Benson shared how he had started asking teams to do asynchronous demos at a remote-by-default company.
-He asked each team to do a two-minute video and post it in a Slack channel.
-I’ve done this at a couple of places now, and I’ve found it to be an effective way to demo in a remote environment.
-Slack threads lead to natural points of feedback and cheering on accomplishments.
-And Slack emoji reactions lead to fun engagement.
+* The demos can be done in a meeting, or asynchronously recorded and posted in a room in Slack.
+If you do it asynchronously, copy what I learned from Bjorn Freeman-Benson: ask each team to do a two-minute video.
+Suggest to people that they ask questions in Slack threads, and use Slack react emoji to cheer on accomplishments.

 Be prepared to tweak the format until it feels good for the people involved.

 ### What are we going to demo this Friday?

 The next step, once you have demos in place, is to kick off each week with a goal.
-The engineering manager and product manager should meet before the weekly kick-off meeting, and have a clear idea of what the goal for the next week or two is.
+The engineering manager and product manager should meet before the sprint kick-off meeting, and have a clear idea of what the goal for the next week or two is.

 The product manager gives some context on where we’re going over the next couple of weeks, and reminds the team of what the value and tradeoffs are in the upcoming work.

-Then the engineering manager says, “**what should we demo on Friday?**”
+Then the engineering manager says, “**what should we demo on Friday?**”.

 The EM and PM should have prepared any bugs or usability issues that need to be addressed that week.
-They might briefly show the top couple of items they think might be worth considering for the week.
-But the main focus for the team is to talk through the demo plans.
+They should have a clear idea of what they would like to accomplish during the period.
+So they briefly show the top couple of items they think might be worth considering for the week.
+But the main focus for the team is to talk through the demo plans -- what is realistic, and what the demo should look like.

 This is an immensely clarifying question.
-It forces the team to think through the week, and the goal they’re working towards, and think of the concrete outcome they are moving towards.
-Instead of a bunch of tasks, you’re working towards something, and something meaningful and valuable.
+It forces the team to think through the week, the goal they’re working towards, and the concrete outcome they are moving towards.
+Instead of a bunch of tasks, they’re working towards something, and something meaningful and valuable.

 It’s important for this not to be a commitment, but a reasonable guess.
 Asking for certainty in a complex environment is asking for hedging, and can backfire.
 Product development is  uncertain, and it has to be safe for teams to miss their goals, as long as they do the work to understand why they missed them.
 Otherwise, they estimate overly conservatively and act defensive, instead of learning to be more effective.

 The team spends the rest of the time in the weekly kickoff meeting talking about how they’ll get this goal accomplished, and break down the high level demo goal into the technical work that needs to happen that week.
 They talk through how they’ll coordinate their work together, and any decisions or problems they might need to address.
 Collaboration!

 ### Move the team to using user stories